 Pincushion Cactus in Bloom

-Here is an early blooming pincushion cactus.
-This cactus flower picture was taken on the first water trail off of the Apache Trail (Highway 88).Continue to 33 of 48 below.
+The pincushion cactus is an early bloomer, usually right after the first summer rain.
+This cactus flower thrives at a water trail off of the Apache Trail (Highway 88).Continue to 33 of 48 below.

 34 of 48